-It’s one thing to start a diet because you want to, and quite another thing when your doctor says you have to.
+It’s one thing to start a diet because you want to, and another thing when your doctor says you need to.
 People diagnosed with chronic kidney disease (CKD) will generally be told that they should follow a kidney diet.
-In the middle stages of chronic kidney disease the renal diet will likely limit protein and perhaps phosphorus.
-As kidney disease progresses the kidney diet may be changed to limit more nutrients.
-It can be difficult and confusing to start a new diet; however, the kidney diet is designed to help keep you healthy and enjoy a good quality of life.
-The kidney diet can help you slow the progression of kidney disease, so it is worth the effort to learn about and eat renal-friendly foods.
+In the middle stages of chronic kidney disease, the renal diet will likely limit protein and perhaps phosphorus.
+As kidney disease progresses, the kidney diet may be changed to limit more nutrients.
+It may be difficult, however, the kidney diet is designed to help keep you healthy and possibly slow the progression of kidney disease.

-A kidney friendly diet is a diet in which certain nutrients are controlled in order to limit the build-up of excess minerals and wastes produced by your body.
 Your nephrologist (kidney doctor) will order blood work drawn at regular intervals so he or she can see if you need to cut back on foods high in protein, potassium, phosphorus and/or sodium.
-If you need to change your eating habits, your nephrologist may give you a diet prescription and refer you to a general dietitian or renal dietitian (a registered dietitian (RD) who specializes in kidney disease).
-This diet prescription will include information about the nutrients you need to control in your renal diet.
-It may also have a fluid restriction to prevent excess fluid from building up in your body.
+If you need to change your eating habits, your nephrologist may give you a diet prescription and refer you to renal dietitian (a registered dietitian specializing in kidney disease).
 The dietitian will work with you to develop a meal plan that includes the foods you like, while protecting your kidneys and keeping waste products at a safe level.

 DaVita.com has a meal planning tool called DaVita Diet Helper™.
 This tool takes the diet prescription from your nephrologist and suggests meals you can enjoy.
 DaVita Diet Helper will provide you with menus, recipes and a grocery shopping list.
-Plus, if you do not like a kidney friendly meal offered by DaVita Diet Helper, there are substitutions you can make.
-There’s also a nutrition log for keeping up with the nutrients in foods you eat compared to your daily goals.
+You can also customize meals to your liking.
 Remember, DaVita Diet Helper does not take the place of advice from your nephrologist or renal dietitian.
 This tool is meant to supplement the information you receive from your health care team, and to help make it easier for you to plan, prepare and track kidney friendly meals.

 Ask your nephrologist which stage of CKD you have so you can choose recipes appropriate for your meal plan.